kxdang/kiendang/data/blog/new-blog.md

 As for the TypeScript course on Educative, I have not been keeping up with this.
 I found that most of my time has been dedicated to ramping up at my new position.
 I’m going to try to pace myself and take my time.

-For the books I've read so far:
+For the books I've read so far 📖

-- The Way of Kings - Brandon Sanderson
+- The Way of Kings
+- Words of Radiance
+- Edgedancer
+- Oathbringer

+All by Brandon Sanderson.
+The Stormlight Archive is such a great series, I ended up hooked after the first book and completed my 2023 reading challenge pretty quickly.
+I took a break from this series as I know he's still writing it so I picked up another trilogy to read.